Why construction progress tracking matters

 As a result, delays creep in slowly day after day remaining unseen until too late, while they could have been anticipated or avoided, and site intendants lack of resources to understand teams progress.

-Real-time reporting to optimize work performance
+Real-time construction analytics to optimize work performance

 SK E&C leveraged ForePaaS platform to implement real-time reporting in order to optimize work performance and monitor delays efficiently.
 Improved communication and better accountability allowed them to proactively address delays when observed instead of just reacting and implementing corrective control strategies.
 With first initial deployments of selected construction sites, they are now scaling a standard report practice across their construction projects thanks to: